ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 </tbody>
 </table>

-Table3: Lists additional styles of beer and corresponding breweries
+Table 3: Lists additional styles of beer and corresponding breweries

 ```r
 # Display the last 6 lines of the merged dataset